speedskater1610/craw/docs/types.md

     let num2 : u64,
 };

-let instance : structinstance = new Struct;     // "new" means on heap instance.num1 = 5;
+let instance : structinstance = new Struct;     // "new" means allocate on the heap instance.num1 = 5;
 instance.num2 = 7;
 ```